fivetran/dbt_ad_reporting/README.md

 # 🎯 How do I use the dbt package?
 ## Step 1: Pre-Requisites
-- **Connector**: Sync your desired Fivetran app platform connectors into your warehouse.
+**Connector**: Have at least one of the below supported Fivetran ad platform connectors syncing data into your warehouse.
 This package currently supports:
     - [Amazon Ads](https://fivetran.com/docs/applications/amazon-ads)
     - [Apple Search Ads](https://fivetran.com/docs/applications/apple-search-ads)
     - [Facebook Ads](https://fivetran.com/docs/applications/facebook-ads)